Imperialism and colonialism really continue to shape the environment.

 Because as a political human being, I have a duty to not remain silent in the face of the calamities we are facing.
 And as a researcher, I have a duty to reflect on these things and advance the public conversations so urgently needed.

 Tobias Müller is an affiliated lecturer at the University of Cambridge.
-At THE NEW INSTITUTE, he is part of the programme "The Foundations of Value and Values".
+At THE NEW INSTITUTE, he is part of the program "The Future of Democracy".